csu-grenoble/flatsat/Hardware/2U-PCB-TinyGS/README.md

-# Main Board for TinyGS 2.4GHz Station
+# INISAT Board for TinyGS 2.4GHz Station

-This board is the firts version of the 2.4GHz gateway for [TinyGS](https://tinygs.com/).
+This board is the firts version of the [LoRa 2.4GHz gateway](https://github.com/thingsat/tinygs_2g4station) for [TinyGS](https://tinygs.com/).

 Contain Schematic and PCB file for ESP32 Vroom + 2 Mikrobus modules + 2 groves connectors (RXTX,I2C).